Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_IR.rst

 Press "connect" in the Brick Viewer and you should see the Distance IR tab.
 Click on it.

-Select the "Distance IR Bricklet" tab, press the "File.." button and choose a voltage/distance mapping file.
+Select the "Distance IR Bricklet" tab, press the "Browse" button and choose a voltage/distance mapping file.
 After this press the "Save" button to write the data onto the Bricklet.
 The sampling points from the mapping file are interpolated by a spline to get equidistant sampling points for the whole